Project-OSmOSE/OSEkit/docs/_build/html/_sources/going_further.rst.txt

 	git remote add origin git@github.com:Project-OSmOSE/osmose-toolkit.git

-3. Review our Github `issues <https://github.com/Project-OSmOSE/osmose-toolkit/issues>`_ and propose new issues anytime following standard procedures; in particular, among other must-have: short description, assignees, status, label... ;
+3. Review our Github `issues <https://github.com/Project-OSmOSE/osmose-toolkit/issues>`_ : find an open issue to tackle and /or ask if you can help write a new feature (follow standard procedures such as: short description, assignees, status, label...) ;

 4. Develop and validate your contribution in local using a branch checkout from our main branch and dedicated to your issue.
 As is often the case, no pushes are accepted on our main branch.
 Note that after creating your issue, under Development in the right panel, you can directly "Create a branch for this issue or link a pull request." that willl provide you a command of the form